Weekdays 9:30am - 7pm.

 Table of Contents

-It is not hard to visualise what a “big belly” looks like.
-But if you are unsure whether it is caused by excess belly fat or bloat, a doctor’s examination will clear things up.
-Generally, for women, a reading of 35 inches or more (measured around the stomach just above the hip bone level), could indicate a possible high concentration of belly fat.
+Generally, for women, a reading of 80cm or more (measured around the stomach just above the hip bone level) could indicate a possible high concentration of belly fat.

-We need the energy to function, and we get them from the food we eat.
-Our calorie intake ideally should be enough for what we need, but most times, we end up consuming more.
-Exercising and other physical activities burn calories, and the more you burn, the more weight you will lose - in a healthy way.
-Weight gain, among other factors, is often associated with consuming more calories than what the body needs as this leads to excess fat.
+Our calorie intake should be enough for what we need, but most of the time, we consume more.
+Weight gain, among other factors, is often associated with consuming more calories than the body needs, as this leads to excess fat.

 03. Genetics

 Genes play a significant role in our body shape.
-If there is a history of obesity in the family, the higher the likelihood of a person becoming obese.
+If there is a history of obesity in the family, the likelihood of a person becoming obese is higher.

 05. Sedentary lifestyle

-Sleep is important, and lack of it can lead to weight gain.
 A study was done on 70,000 women over 16 years.
 The results indicated that those who slept fewer than five hours per night were 32% more likely to gain extra weight.
+This association persisted even after accounting for other factors, such as diet and exercise[9].

 08. Menopause And Belly Fat